Data-driven UI design: 3 tips to prototype interfaces with real data

 Data driven design and UX – the takeaway

 Data visualization is crucial to giving both you and stakeholders an understanding of how a mobile or web app is going to work.
 Visualizing that data in a wireframe or prototype is an ideal way to validate your ideas before going to code, ensuring that both user experience and business goals are served by the UI.

 We’d love to hear about your experience visualizing and interacting with data in Justinmind.
-Go ahead and tell us how our data-driven prototyping worked for you.
+Go ahead and tell us how our data driven design worked for you.

 - The ultimate mockup tool to design websites and mobile appsOur powerful mockup tool lets you create and share highly interactive mockups, while getting feedback on every aspect.
 Your whole team can benefit from enhanced collaboration and seamless developer-designer handoff.
 And best of all?
 It's absolutely free to download.